sabensm/VTBeerGuide/README.md

 * Implemented asynchronous downloading of remote images
 * Custom table view cells
 * Custom fonts
-* Bypassed ATS because HTTPS links are not ensured.
+* Allowing for arbitrary loads since ATS compliant links are not ensured

 #### Known Issues / Future Fixes
 * Image loading is SLOW.
 Look at ways to improve this